Samband-islenskra-sveitarfelaga/xroad-securityserver-is/README.md

 Consider Azure reservations to bring down costs of Azure VM Compute

 # ToDo
-Verify sensible defaults for psql SKU \
+Verify sensible defaults for psql SKU
-xroad VM spec recommendations: \
-vCPU 2-8 \
-mem 4-16

 https://github.com/bjorgvin-sigurdsson/smb-xroad-securityserver-is

 TF started supporting total_retention_in_days in the latest version \
 But doesn't support the full range \
 https://github.com/hashicorp/terraform-provider-azurerm/issues/24860

+## Other
+xroad VM spec recommendations: \
+vCPU 2-8 \
+mem 4-16

+Ubuntu automatic updates are configured to allow for automatic restarts at 0400 in the event of a security patch requiring a kernel update
+This can be overriden using the automatic_update_reboot_time parameter.

+See variables.tf for other overridable defaults

 # Env specific
 ## Production